home | what's new | other sitescontact | about

 Editor's note: This common definition is somewhat misleading, however, as QM, properly viewed, is not the science of small things, as such, but uncertain things; it speaks to large objects, as well.
 QM is popularly associated with small things because, with these, uncertainty is a significant issue but not as much with macro, slow-moving objects.
 See articles in this regard on the main-page.

 Editor's note: See the article later in the series which offers a clear view concerning the meaning of quantum mechanics; by way of contradistinction, it describes the new physics.
-"Mechanics" means "motion," and this is set against, in terms of answering, the great Newton with his "laws of motion."
+"Mechanics" in extended meaning signifies "motion," and this is set against, in terms of answering, the great Newton with his "laws of motion."
 Newtonianism works only on the macro-level, and so QM offers itself as "laws of motion" on the micro-level, unaddressed by Newton.

 Editor's last word: